N1ck-Benson/github-client/README.md

 # Developer notes

 - The API will let us get everything we need without authentication.
 The readme requires two GET requests instead of one, but doesn't require authentication if the repo is public.
+- The api response header provides links for moving through pagination.
+In the time given it seems more straightforward to just specify a page based on the UI state.
+- Nice-to-have: user-friendly error handling

 # Getting Started with Create React App